kunukn/single-detect/README.md

 ![K Nearest Neighbor](https://raw.github.com/kunukn/single-detect/master/img/knn2.gif "knn image2")

 Nearest neighbors by same type only.
-The origin is the red and the same type is the purple colors. <br>
+The origin is the red and the same type are all the purple colors. <br>
-The nearest neighbors are slightly larger in size.
+The identified nearest neighbors are slightly larger in size (Only supported in Naive and Grid strategy algorithm).